 Be around your members and be all ears.
 Chat with them.
 Ask them questions.
 Be aware of how they feel at your coworking space.

 Communication is key.
-It will give you a lot of insights on how things are going and how to improve member experience.
+It will give you a lot of insights on how things are going and how to improve the member experience.

 But have in mind listening is not enough – you should be responsive and proactive:

-Leaving a message without reply or not taking any actions after someone has told you about a problem they’ve noticed in the space is a sure way to make people feel negative about your attitude and your coworking space.
+Leaving a message without a reply or not taking any actions after someone has told you about a problem they’ve noticed in the space is a sure way to make people feel negative about your attitude and your coworking space.